Skip to main content

 (B) Updating content:

-(1) Each facility shall provide the information under paragraph (A) of this rule to ODA, except as otherwise provided in this chapter.
+(1) Each facility shall provide the information under paragraph (A) of this rule to AGE, except as otherwise provided in this chapter.

-(2) ODA shall provide each facility with access to its facility page and allow the facility to update the information on that page at any time.
+(2) AGE shall provide each facility with access to an electronic portal by which the facility may update the informationon the facility page.
 An electronic time stamp method shall reflect the date of the most recent update.

-(3) ODA may update a facility page with publicly-available information about the facility (e.g., bed count, website address, payment sources, etc.).
+(3) AGE may update a facility page with publicly-available information about the facility (e.g., bed count, website address, payment sources, etc.).

-(4) ODA shall prohibit the facility from updating information on the facility page if the information would conflict with information obtained from a state or federal government agency.
+(4) AGE shall prohibit the facility from updating information on the facility page if the facility-provided information conflicts with information obtained from a state or federal government agency.
 If there is a need to update information that is reflected in a database or report from a state or federal government agency, the facility shall make the government agency that owns the database or report aware of the necessary update.

-(C) Disclaimer: ODA shall include a disclaimer on the facility page that explains that the information appearing on each facility's facility page is provided and updated by the facility described on the page, and that the accuracy of the information appearing on a facility page is not routinely verified by ODA.
+(C) Disclaimer: AGE shall include a disclaimer on the facility page that explains that the information appearing on each facility's facility page is provided and updated by the facility described on the page, and that the accuracy of the information appearing on a facility page is not routinely verified by AGE.

 Supplemental Information